PRINCIPLES FOR ENGAGEMENT

 - The Lab is a non-proprietary, knowledge sharing initiative.
 By submitting information and ideas to The Lab, proponents, members and external experts agree that the ideas, information, and associated analysis may be used freely, developed, published, and modified by The Lab and by third parties.

 - Information and ideas submitted to the Lab are not commercially confidential or commercially sensitive.

 - The Lab will publish information on its website, about instrument analysis and decisions taken, transparently and in a timely way.
 In particular:

 – A current list of Lab members will be maintained.

 – Agendas and summaries of Lab Meetings and all decisions will be made available.

-– The results of Lab analysis will be published upon completion of phase 2 (in depth analysis of 7 instruments) and phase 3 (detailed analysis of 3-4 instruments).
+– The results of Lab analysis will be published upon completion of Phase 3 (detailed analysis of instruments).